branner-non-code/notes/CONTENT/VirtualBox/VirtualBox_set-up_of_Ubuntu_on_Mac_OSX.md

         sudo restart ssh

-   Password-login is now disabled in favor of ssh-key login on the specified port only.
+   Password-login is now disabled in favor of ssh-key login, and login is permitted on the specified port only.

 [end]